AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ---
 title: HIPAA readiness on Adobe Commerce
-description: Learn how you can add the Adobe Commerce HIPAA-Ready module and get additional features and functionalities that allow you to comply with your HIPAA obligations.
+description: Learn how you can add the Adobe Commerce HIPAA-Ready extension and get additional features and functionalities that allow you to comply with your HIPAA obligations.
 feature: Security, Compliance
 exl-id: 4b3eb5b0-4475-47df-92a9-10d12fec1e66
 ---